IAmOZRules/PyBot/README.md

 optional arguments:
-  -h, --help            show this help message and exit -g, --gui             Open the ChatBot in GUI Mode -c, --cli             Open the ChatBot in CLI Mode -v, --voice           Open the ChatBot in Voice Chat Mode
+  -h, --help            show this help message and exit -d, --verbose         Enable Verbose Mode in the ChatBot -g, --gui             Open the ChatBot in GUI Mode -c, --cli             Open the ChatBot in CLI Mode -v, --voice           Open the ChatBot in Voice Chat Mode